Browse the knowledge base

 You're redirected to Google or Microsoft, signed in if you aren't already, and shown a single consent screen.
 The scope we request is read-only mail access — literally the right to read message headers and message bodies and to download attachments.
 We cannot send, reply, delete, label, archive, or modify any email.
 The scope grant is printed in plain text on the consent screen; read it before you click Allow.

 After you allow, you're redirected back to TaxItEasy.
-The connection appears as Active in the list, and the first poll runs within about a minute.
+The connection appears as Active in the list, and the first check runs on the next 15-minute cycle.

 Step 3b — Generic IMAP (short form)